How to Track Form Submissions Without Google Analytics

 With plugin

-All four tools are solid privacy-focused alternatives to Google Analytics.
-The main differentiators for form tracking specifically are automatic detection (so you don't miss forms you forgot to configure), form identification (so you know which form each submission came from), and whether you need field-level analytics (where Matomo's premium plugin is uniquely strong).
+All four are solid, privacy-focused alternatives to Google Analytics.
+For forms in particular, three things separate them: automatic detection, so you don't miss a form you forgot to set up; form identification, so you know which form each submission came from; and field-level analytics, where Matomo's premium plugin stands alone.

 Getting started

-Whatever tool you choose, the important thing is to start tracking your forms with data you can actually trust.
-Any of the tools compared above will give you better form data than GA4 with a consent banner.
+Pick whichever tool you like.
+The point is to start tracking your forms with numbers you can trust.
+Any of the ones above beats GA4 behind a consent banner.

-If you want to try Clickport specifically, add one script tag to your site:
+If you want to try Clickport, it's one script tag on your site:

 <script defer data-domain="yoursite.com"